dotnet/runtime/docs/design/coreclr/jit/viewing-jit-dumps.md

 # Setting configuration variables

 The behavior of the JIT can be controlled via a number of configuration variables.
-These are declared in [inc/clrconfigvalues.h](/src/coreclr/inc/clrconfigvalues.h) and [jit/jitconfigvalues.h](/src/coreclr/jit/jitconfigvalues.h).
+These are declared in [jit/jitconfigvalues.h](/src/coreclr/jit/jitconfigvalues.h).
+However, some configuration variables are read and processed by the VM instead of the JIT; these are specified in [inc/clrconfigvalues.h](/src/coreclr/inc/clrconfigvalues.h).
-When used as an environment variable, the string name generally has `DOTNET_` prepended.
+The configuration string name generally has `DOTNET_` prepended.
-When used as a registry value name, or as an argument to SuperPMI, the configuration name is used directly.

-These can be set in one of three ways:

-* Setting the environment variable `DOTNET_<flagname>`.
+The configuration variables are generally set as environment variables, using the name `DOTNET_<name>`.
 For example, the following will set the `JitDisasm` flag so that the disassembly of all methods named `Main` will be displayed:

    ```shell
    # Windows